 Anna has served as collaborative pianist for Viva la Musica since 2005, and has been a featured soloist in Viva’s performances of Beethoven Choral Fantasy and Mozart Double Piano Concerto.
 Anna is also pianist for Folsom Lake College Choral Program and other choirs.
 She has traveled in the U.S. and Europe with these organizations as featured pianist and accompanist.

 She is Music Director at Island United Church, Foster City, where she also has an active piano teaching studio.
-Anna has two children, Darrell and Nicole, Stella the dog and a cat.
+Anna has two children, Darrell and Nicole, Stella the dog, and a cat.

 Ola Gjeilo Dark Night of the Soul